By Paul Binsfeld, president and founder of Company Nurse LLC and Cherri Lindquist, BSN, RN, CCM, clinical nurse manager of Company Nurse LLC

 That’s why it’s important that they, along with members of your leadership team, continue to send communications to your team regarding the return to your workplace.

-Your employees will have a lot of questions about their return to your workplace; having a dedicated team to answer them will bring comfort and ensure they receive consistent information.
+Your employees will have a lot of questions about their return to your workplace; having a dedicated team to answer them will bring comfort and help them to receive consistent information.

 If you still need to put together such a team, it’s not too late.
 You can learn more about supporting employees during the COVID-19 crisis and beyond, here.